nyaosorg/nyagos/Doc/07-LuaFunctions_en.md

 If it is true , enables the wildcard expansion on external commands also.

+### `nyagos.option.noclobber`

+If it is true , overwriting the existing file by redirect is forbidden.

 ### `nyagos.goversion`

 Go-version string to build nyagos.exe